Whonix/onion-grater/README.md

 allows running a unmodified Tor Browser Bundle from The Tor Project without Tor over Tor and with functional New Identity and about:tor.

-This control-port-filter is written in Python.
+This control port filter is written in Python.
 The original Python code was forked from the Tails version of control port filter.

 This package is produced independently of, and carries no guarantee from,